 It is by acting on newly found knowledge that you acquire wisdom – higher conscious nature, enlightenment of the True Self.

-Thirdly, the appearance of reptiles in world mythologies indicate the newly acquired consciousness is potentially in danger of being destroyed by instincts which surface from the unconscious.
+Thirdly, the appearance of reptiles in world mythologies indicates the newly acquired consciousness is potentially in danger of being destroyed by instincts which surface from the unconscious.
 According to Jung, “serpents usually occur when the conscious mind is deviating from its instinctual basis”.
-The same rule therefore has to be applied to crocodilians.
+The same rule, therefore, has to be applied to crocodilians.

 If you’re the type of person that is depressed right now, changing your habits is the best way to cure yourself.
 By performing old habits in a new way, you transform energy in a different way also.

 Other aspects of crocodilian nature observed by zoologist is their promiscuity (fertility and virility) a hierarchical social system (nobility) and their preference to stay faithful to their partners.

 Each of these qualities is required for personal growth.
 Listen to your higher conscious mind and you will create better outcomes in your life.